sripoornima/sripoornima/README.md

 ## About Me
-I’m a Computer Science Engineering graduate at Knowledge Institute of Technology (2021–2025), passionate about backend development, databases, and scalable web apps.
+I’m a Computer Science Engineering graduate .

 Currently exploring Spring Boot, Docker, Kubernetes, and Jenkins, with hands-on experience in REST APIs, JUnit, and Mockito.

  Reach me at: sripoornimadevi24@gmail.com